Assistance programs Greene County Missouri and Springfield.

-Low income families can get emergency financial help or government assistance from Family Support.
-Find assistance to help pay rent, mortgages, back utility bills or security deposits.
+Low income families can get emergency financial help, free stuff or assistance from the government in the Springfield MO area.
+Find help to help pay rent, a mortgage, unpaid utility bills or grant money to help with security deposits.
 Or get free food, back to school supplies, winter or summer clothes, furniture or Christmas toys from churches or charities in Greene County.
-Find how and where to apply for assistance below.
+Find how and where to apply for financial assistance for paying bills near you in Columbia County MO below.

+There are churches, charities, and social services in the Green County Missouri area, including from Community Action and Economic Development.
 Many resources are offered for low income families, the disabled, as well as senior citizens.
-Everything from cash aid to applications to Section 8 HCV vouchers near you, loans for paying bills, credit card or auto loan debt help, and more.
-Springfield and Greene County resources are also combined with job programs as well as case management.
+Everything from cash aid to applications to Section 8 HCV vouchers,, loans for paying bills, credit card or auto loan debt help, and more.
+Springfield and Greene County resources are also combined with job programs as well as case management services.

 Get help with bills, rent, employment and find energy saving programs from Community Action.
-Local families and individuals who are struggling in this economy can find resources at the Ozarks Area Community Action Corporation as well as other non-profits noted below.
-This in a non-profit community action agency that provides people with numerous services and offers them options.
+Local families and individuals who are struggling in can find resources at the Ozarks Area Community Action Corporation as well as other non-profits noted below.
+The Ozark organization in a non-profit community action agency that provides people with numerous emergency services and offers them options ASAP.

-- Rent and housing assistance program - After you find a place to live, this program offered by the community action agency may be able to help keep you in the home.
+- Rent and housing assistance program - After a clients finds a place to live, this program offered by the community action agency may be able to help keep you in the home.
 While the program does not offer to pay your monthly rent, it provides several other ways for people to stay in their home or apartment.
-It will in effect reduce your monthly rent, and your share of the monthly rent that you are responsible for paying will be based upon your household composition, family size, total household income and several other factors.
+It is a subsidy service.
+Clients will be responsible for paying housing costs based upon their household composition, family size, total household income and several other factors.

-You will be responsible for paying approximately 30% of your adjusted monthly income towards your rent and Ozarks Area Community Action Corporation will pay the remaining balance directly to the property owner or apartment manager.
-So your maximum rent and housing expense will be determined, and your monthly rent will not exceed 30% of your income.
-This can amount to huge savings for many.
+In general, renters will be responsible for paying approximately 30% of your adjusted monthly income towards their rent and Ozarks Area Community Action Corporation (using HUD grants) will pay the remaining balance directly to the property owner or apartment manager.
+So the tenant’s maximum rent and housing expense will be determined, and their monthly costs will not exceed 30% of your income.

-Also note that you will be responsible for finding the home or apartment of your choice.
-The housing assistance program does not pay for your security or utility deposits when you have your utility service connected.
-A housing counselor will be assigned to the applicant when they enroll in this program, and they will always be available to help you make important decisions about your housing and provide you with other advice.
+Also note that the Columbia County MO individual or family will be responsible for finding the home or apartment of their choice.
+The housing assistance program does not pay for security or utility deposits when they have their utility service connected.
+A housing counselor will be assigned to the applicant when they enroll in this program, and they will always be available to help you make important decisions about your housing,.
 Find other ways to get help with rent.

 - Job and employment support from Ozarks Area Community Action Corporation - The most important way to overcome a financial hardship is through employment, new career skills, and self-sufficiency.
 The Greene County Community Action Agency stresses this.
 To that end, they offer GED training, computer classes, workshops, and other assistance.
 Or even find free employment placement programs in Missouri.

+The non-profit provides immediate rent assistance to individuals in emergency cases only.
+In addition, they run the local LIHEAP program, which offers utility and heating bill assistance to those who are in need of help.
 Stop by the Greene County community action agency at 215 S. Barnes Ave, Springfield, Missouri.
-Or call them at 417.862.4314 to apply or learn more.
+Or call them at (417) 865-7797 or 417.862.4314 to apply or learn more.

 Reduced cost medical and dental care

-While it may have an unusual name, The Kitchen Medical and Dental Clinic (phone 837.1504) provides free or low cost medical and dental care.
+While it may have an unusual name, The Kitchen Medical and Dental Clinic (phone (417) 837-1540) provides free or low cost medical as well as dental care.
 The services offered are also high quality.
 The clinic focuses its services on people and families with low income, no or limited health insurance and no other resources to help with their medical needs and bills.
+The address is 420 E Commercial St, Springfield, MO 65803.
 Find additional ways to get help with medical bills.

-Jordan Valley Community Health Center - The community clinic provides a wide range of medical, dental, and behavioral health services to individuals, and low income individuals may be able to receive reduced prices.
+Jordan Valley Community Health Center - The community clinic provides a wide range of medical, dental, and behavioral health services to individuals.
+Immunizations, free eye glass tests, cancer screenings and more.
+Low income individuals may be able to receive reduced prices.
 Call (417) 831-0150 Missouri.